mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ## GreenPiThumb backend

-The [backend](https://github.com/JeetShetty/Greenpithumb) does the real heavy lifting of GreenPiThumb.
+The [backend](https://github.com/JeetShetty/Greenpithumb) does the heavy lifting of GreenPiThumb.
 It's responsible for:

 * Managing the physical sensors (soil moisture, temperature, etc.)
 * Turning the water pump on and off